Creedence Clearwater Revival: Tom Fogerty's departure, discord, and breakup: 1971–1972

 The band's final album, Mardi Gras, was released in April 1972, featuring songs written by John Fogerty, Cook, and Clifford, as well as a cover of "Hello Mary Lou" (a song Gene Pitney had originally written for Ricky Nelson).
-Each member sang lead vocal on the songs written by that member.
+Each member sang lead vocal on their own songs.
 The album was a critical failure, considered by critics to be of inconsistent quality and lacking in cohesion.
-Rolling Stone reviewer Jon Landau deemed it "the worst album I have ever heard from a major rock band".
-The sales of Mardi Gras were weaker than previous albums, ultimately peaking at No. 12, though it still became the band's seventh consecutive studio album to be certified Gold.
-Fogerty's "Someday Never Comes", backed with Clifford's "Tearin' Up the Country", also cracked the U.S. Top 40.
+Rolling Stone reviewer Jon Landau deemed it "relative to a group's established level of performance, the worst album I have ever heard from a major rock band".
+The sales of Mardi Gras were weaker than previous albums, ultimately peaking at number 12, though it still became the band's seventh consecutive studio album to be certified gold.
+Fogerty's "Someday Never Comes", backed with Clifford's "Tearin' Up the Country", also cracked the U.S. top 40.

-By this point, Fogerty was not only at direct odds with his bandmates, but he had also come to see the group's relationship with Fantasy Records as onerous, feeling that Zaentz had reneged on his promise to give the band a better contract.
-Cook—who held a degree in business—claimed that because of poor judgment on Fogerty's part, CCR had to abide by the worst record deal of any major U.S. recording artist.
+By this point, Fogerty was not only at direct odds with his bandmates but he also had come to see the group's relationship with Fantasy Records as onerous, feeling that Zaentz had reneged on his promise to give the band a better contract.
+Cook—who held a degree in business—claimed that because of poor judgment on Fogerty's part, CCR had had to abide by the worst record deal of any major U.S. recording artist.
 Despite the relatively poor reception of Mardi Gras and deteriorated relationships among the remaining band members, CCR embarked upon a two-month, 20-date U.S. tour.
-However, on October 16, 1972—less than six months after the tour ended—Fantasy Records and the band officially announced its disbanding.
+However, on October 16, 1972, less than six months after the tour ended, Fantasy Records and the band officially announced its disbanding.
 CCR never formally reunited after the breakup, although Cook and Clifford eventually started the band Creedence Clearwater Revisited.
 John Fogerty later commented on the demise of CCR in a 1997 edition of the Swedish magazine Pop: